Compare business bank accounts

-First of all, fees are often higher – you can get yourself a free current account pretty much anywhere, but it won’t be as easy for your business.
+First of all, fees are typically higher – you can get yourself a free current account pretty much anywhere, but it won’t be as easy for your business.
 Secondly, there are more options and different ways of approaching business banking, so the best deal for your business will largely depend on what your business looks like.
-But no worries, we’ll help you figure out how to approach this particular problem.
+But we’ll help you figure out how to approach this particular problem.

 Things to consider when applying for a business account